nu-decree/viceroy-decree-website/exampleSite/content/english/pages/casualCTF.md

 ## Save the Date
-The Casual CTF  will take place in WVH 366 this coming Monday Nov.
-14th from 6 to 8 pm.
+The Casual CTF  will take place at **WVH 366 this coming Monday Nov.
+14th from 6 to 8 pm**.

-## Register for the competition by November 8th
+### Register for the competition by November 8th
 [Register](https://forms.gle/u3tTw93PhWTNPrhE8)

 ## Connect with Us